HeyitzSagar/Rick-Morty/README.md

 # Installation
   Provide step-by-step instructions on how to install and set up your app.
 Include any dependencies that need to be installed.

   # CLONE THE REPOSITORY
   git clone https://github.com/HeyitzSagar/Rick-Morty
-  #Change the directory Path
+  # Change the directory Path
   cd Rick & Morty
   # Install the dependencies
   npm install
-  # change the directory to the server
+  # Change the directory to the server
   cd server
   # install the dependencies
   npm install